The Clear Edge

 Total: 23–31 hours weekly.
 Everything else gets eliminated or delegated to the team.

-Move 1: Audit Your Current Hours by Value Tier
+Move 1: How To Audit Founder Hours By Value Tier At $100K Months

-Before you can redesign your role, you need to see exactly which hours generate $100K and which just maintain it.
+Before you redesign your role, you need to see which hours actually generate $100K and which ones only keep things running.

 End of each day, categorize every hour: